-RIM sues Kik for alleged patent infringementAlex Wagner - Deputy Managing Editor, News Desk
+RIM sues Kik for alleged patent infringementAlex Wagner - Editorial Director of News and Content

 The cross-platform messaging service Kik has seen its popularity explode as of late, offering a service similar to BlackBerry's BBM to iOS, Android, and BlackBerry owners.
 RIM hasn't been as pleased with the service as everyone else, though, removing Kik from the BlackBerry App World and killing support for the service on all BlackBerrys.
 Now RIM has taken things a step further, filing suit against Kik for alleged patent infringement.
 There's no word on just what RIM is claiming that Kik infringed on, but many suspect that it has to do with the sent, delivered, and read notifications found in Kik.